EAWF/BTC-Toolbox/README.md

 These are tools and code snippets that you can use to build your own Bitcoin paywall.
 * [getBTCAddress] - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
 * [getBTCRate] - returns the current exchange rate for bitcoin
+* [getBTCPrice] - returns the BTC amount for the desired dollar amount based on the current bitcoin exchange rate
 * [getBTCInvoice] - returns a [BIP-21] string that encodes payment information such as amounts, labels, and messages that may be included in the payers wallet.
 * [getBTCBalance] - Checks the blockchain for the current balance of the payment address and number of confirmations.